When Mom Goes Back to School

 Vicki Smith stands in line with the other students at the University of Northern Iowa's bookstore, waiting to purchase class materials for her Humanities I and Personal Wellness classes.
 The petite blond is a sophomore majoring in art education who dreams of one day teaching at the college level.
 But this undergraduate is a little different from the other coeds: She's 44 years old and the single mother of five children.
 Her oldest son, Jared, is actually enrolled at the same university.

 Returning students like Vicki were for years referred to as "nontraditional," but according to recent studies that phrase may no longer apply.
 Adult students are in fact the fastest growing educational demographic in the United States.
-Between 1970 and 1993, the number of students 40 and older increased a whopping 235 percent, according to statistics gathered by the Education Resource Institute.
 Attendance is on the rise among students with dependents, as well as among single parents, according to the National Center for Educational Statistics.

 Being a student can be difficult enough in terms of balancing hectic class schedules, homework, tests, employment, and social life.
 Add being a mother and homemaker to the mix, and the thought of going back to school may seem overwhelming at best.
 And yet each year thousands of these women strap on their backpacks and head off to class.